KushalBhanot/Saathi/README.md

 ### Offline Queue Design

 ```
-Student asks question offline
+Student asks question (no internet)
-  → Saved to AsyncStorage (max 20, deduped, with history snapshot)
+  → Saved to AsyncStorage with full conversation snapshot
+  → Capped at 20 items, deduplicated by content
-  → Shown as "⏳ Queued"
+  → Shown as "⏳ Queued — will send when online"
   → NetInfo detects reconnection
-  → Queue flushed using saved history snapshot
+  → Queue flushed in order using saved history snapshot
-  → Answer shown; removed from queue only on success
+  → Answer shown; removed from queue only after confirmed response
 ```

 ### Multi-Model Routing